 The ecosystem includes various libraries that cover almost every aspect of website, software, app development, and more.

-A free and open-source web framework, Django works following the model–template–views architectural pattern.
+Django is a free and open-source web framework that follows the model–template–views architectural pattern.
 It’s a high-level web framework that allows the fast development of maintainable and secure websites.
 This backend server-side web framework simplifies developing web pages using Python.

 A general, open-source web app development framework, Pyramid, is developed in Python.
 It lets developers quickly build web apps.
 Moreover, the enterprise knowledge Management System KARL (a George Soros project) supports this framework.

 A micro web framework, Flask, is written in Python that’s classified as a microframework as it doesn’t need specific libraries or tools.
 It has no form validation, abstraction layer, or other components.

 A simple, fast, and lightweight WSGI (Web Server Gateway Interface) micro web framework for Python, Bottle is shared as a single file module.
 It has a dependency on the Python Standard Library.

 A popular framework, CherryPy helps build web apps in a more reliable and faster way.
 Also known as a web library, it’s widely known for its simplicity because it’s based on object-oriented programming, leading to smaller source code in a short time.

 A web server framework for Python, Cyclones implements the Tornado API as an event-driven network programming framework known as Twisted protocol.